Moinul Hossain Chowdhury: Bangladesh Army

-He served as the Commanding Officer of 2nd East Bengal Regiment till September 1972.
-In September 1972, he was appointed Military Secretary to President.
-In October 1972, he was promoted to the rank of Lieutenant Colonel.
+He served as the commanding officer of the 2nd East Bengal Regiment till September 1972.
+On 27 September 1972, he was appointed military secretary to the president.
+In October 1972, he was promoted to the rank of lieutenant colonel.

-After 3 weeks of his appointment as Military Secretary to President, he was transferred to the 46th Independent Infantry Brigade as the Brigade Commander.
-In 1974, he was promoted to the rank of Colonel.
-In March 1974, he was transferred to Army Headquarters as the Commander of Logistics Area of Dhaka Cantonment.
+After 3 weeks of his appointment as military secretary to the president, he was transferred to the 46th Independent Infantry Brigade as the brigade commander on 10 October 1972.
+In 1974, he was promoted to the rank of colonel.
+In March 1974, he was transferred to army headquarters as the commander of Logistics Area of Dhaka Cantonment.

-In June 1975, he went to Yugoslavia as a member of a Military Delegation.
-Following his return to Bangladesh, then Army Chief Major General K M Shafiullah told him to take the charge as the Adjutant General then Colonel (later Lt.
-General) Hussein Muhammad Ershad was sent to India for training.
-In July 1975, he was injured while playing Basketball and was admitted to the Combined Military Hospital.
-After staying there for 3 weeks on 12 August, he was discharged.
-After the assasssination of Sheikh Mujib, he worked to integrate the National Defence Force into the army.
-In December 1975, he was appointed the Councillor of NSI at the Embassy of Bangladesh in UK.
+In June 1975, he went to Yugoslavia as a member of a military delegation.
+Following his return to Bangladesh, then army chief Major General K M Shafiullah told him to take charge as the adjutant general then colonel (later lt. general) Hussein Muhammad Ershad was sent to India for training.
+In July 1975, he was injured while playing basketball and was admitted to the Combined Military Hospital.
+After staying there for 3 weeks, on 12 August, he was discharged.
+After the assassination of Sheikh Mujibur Rahman, he worked to integrate the National Defence Force into the army.
+In December 1975, he was appointed the councillor of NSI at the Embassy of Bangladesh in the UK.
 He served there till November 1977.

-He was again appointed Adjutant General of Bangladesh Army in 1977.
-In 1978, he was promoted to the rank of Brigadier.
-He was appointed to the post of Chief Advisor of the Muktijoddha Sangsad by President Ziaur Rahman but was replaced by Lt.
+He was again appointed adjutant general of the Bangladesh Army in 1977.
+In 1978, he was promoted to the rank of brigadier.
+He was appointed to the post of chief advisor of the Muktijoddha Sangsad by President Ziaur Rahman but was replaced by Lt.
 General Ershad.

-He was later promoted to the rank of Major General in 1980.
-He was scheduled to serve as the GOC of the 11th Infantry Divsion, but President Zia was assassinated a few days before he was supposed to move.
-When President Ziaur Rahman was assassinated, it was his job to investigate the coup but he was sidelined by then army chief General Hussain Muhammad Ershad.
-As a result, he did not sign order of inquiry which he was supposed to; Ershad ended up signing it.
+He was later promoted to the rank of major general in 1980.
+He was scheduled to serve as the GOC of the 11th Infantry Division, but President Zia was assassinated a few days before he was supposed to move.
+When President Ziaur Rahman was assassinated, it was his job to investigate the coup, but he was sidelined by the then army chief, General Hussain Muhammad Ershad.
+As a result, he did not sign the order of inquiry that he was supposed to; Ershad ended up signing it.
 Afterwards, he was sidelined as part of Lt.
 General Ershad's purge of Freedom Fighter officers.

 Post-military career

-In October 1981, he was sent to the Ministry of Foreign Affairs in deputation.
-He was appointed Ambassador of Bangladesh to Philippines in 1982.
-Later, he served as Ambassador of Bangladesh to Indonesia, Singapore, Thailand, Australia, Laos, New Zealand, Fiji, Papua New Guinea.
-From 1989 to 1993, he served as the Permanent Representative of Bangladesh in ESCAP.
+In October 1981, he was sent to the Ministry of Foreign Affairs on deputation.
+He was appointed ambassador of Bangladesh to the Philippines in 1982.
+Later, he served as ambassador of Bangladesh to Indonesia, Singapore, Thailand, Australia, Laos, New Zealand, Fiji, and Papua New Guinea.
+From 1989 to 1993, he served as the permanent representative of Bangladesh in ESCAP.
 He retired in 1998.